-STUDENT FUNDRAISING (5830)
+STUDENT FUND-RAISING (5830)

 Students participating in school-sponsored groups and activities may solicit funds from other students, staff members, and members of the community in accordance with school guidelines.
-The following general rules apply to all fundraisers:
+The following general rules apply to all fund-raisers:

-- Students involved in the fundraiser must not interfere with students participating in other activities when soliciting funds. - Students may not participate in a fundraising activity for a group in which they are not members without the approval of the students' teacher or counselor. - Students may not participate in fundraising activities off school property without proper supervision by approved staff or other adults. - Students may not participate in a fund-raising activity conducted by a parent group, booster club, or community organization on school property without the approval of the principal.
+- Students involved in the fund-raiser must not interfere with students participating in other activities when soliciting funds. - Students may not participate in a fund-raising activity for a group in which they are not members without the approval of the students' counselor. - Students may not participate in fund-raising activities off school property without proper supervision by approved staff or other adults. - Students may not engage in house-to-house canvassing for any fund-raising activity. - Students may not participate in a fund-raising activity conducted by a parent group, booster club, or community organization on school property without the approval of the Principal.

-Students may not sell any item or service in school without the prior approval of the principal.
+Students may not sell any item or service in school without the prior approval of the Principal.
 Violation of this policy may lead to disciplinary action.